clschalkwyk/eskom-se-push-calendar/README.md

 ### Go to the Google Cloud Console.
 - Select your project → Go to "OAuth consent screen".
-- In the "Test users" section, add the Google accounts (email addresses) that need to use this application, including clschalkwyk@gmail.com.
+- In the "Test users" section, add the Google accounts (email addresses) that need to use this application, including [your email address].
 This will allow these accounts to authorize the application without completing the verification process.

 ### Preparing for Verification
 If you intend to make your application available to users outside of your test user list, you'll need to submit it for verification by Google: